 Row identifiers come in two flavors:

 Depending on what dataset you're accessing, internal row identifiers may be simple integers, or alphanumeric strings.
 There's no difference between the two in how you use them.

 To learn more about how to access internal row identifiers, read the System Fields documentation.

 To use a row identifier to look up a row, simply append it to the resource endpoint for that dataset.
 For example, to look up row

-1 from the White House Visitor Records dataset using its row identifier:
+row-iy9i-gz3f~gx4b from the Chicago Salaries Dataset dataset using its row identifier:

 Setting a row identifier requires that you are either the owner of a dataset, or that you've been granted a role of Publisher or Administrator on a Socrata customer site.
 Basically, if you can't modify the dataset, you can't set a row identifier.

 A publisher-specified row identifier can be established for any Socrata dataset.
 A common column to use as a row identifier is an ‘ID’ column with some kind of number or code that uniquely identifies that row of data.
 For example, the ‘Inspection ID’ column of Chicago’s Food Inspections dataset is a Publisher-specified row identifier.